philipp-x/docker-wordpress/README.md

 1. Make sure no container is running.
 2. Open `docker-compose.yml` and uncomment line 17 and 18.
-3. Type `docker-compose run --rm web bash` to run an interactive shell in the image.
+3. Type `docker-compose up -d` to start the containers in the background.
-4. Install app dependencies with `npm install --prefix wp-content/themes/mytheme --save-dev`.
-5. Log in to the WordPress Admin Panels and select the `Appearance` panel, then `Themes`.
+4. Log in to the WordPress Admin Panels and select the `Appearance` panel, then `Themes`.
-6. To activate the Theme click the `Activate` button.
+5. To activate the Theme click the `Activate` button.

 ### I18n